vesko-vujovic/vesko-vujovic.github.io/content/posts/duckdb-in-postgres.md

 - Create high-performance temp tables using `CREATE TEMP TABLE ...
 USING duckdb`
 - Smart local caching for remote data

-Whether you're analyzing cloud data, performing complex joins, or building efficient ETL pipelines, DuckDB's rich feature set makes it a compelling choice for modern data engineering.
-The best part?
 All these powerful features can be toggled on and off with simple commands, giving you complete control over your data workflow.

 ## The Verdict on DuckDB Inside Postgres